Get

 Whether you leave seed out for squirrels or sugar water for hummingbirds, you might love feeding the wildlife around your neighborhood.
 If you have a stray or two around, they can kill or injure the little critters running around your backyard.

-This behavior can ruin the peace and aesthetic you have going on.
+This behavior can disrupt local ecosystems and ruin the peace and aesthetics you have going on.
 Cats are natural carnivores, so they are drawn to killing smaller prey.
-While this is an entirely normal phenomenon and no fault of the cat—it’s also something you want to avoid in your own yard.
+While this is an entirely normal phenomenon and no fault of the cat, it’s also something you want to avoid in your yard.

 cat in the grass